Approach

 Design is regenerative.

-It contributes to the restoration and vitality of both social and natural systems.
+It contributes to the vitality of social and natural systems.

 Design is quiet.